 Teacher Advisory Council

 The Teacher Advisory Council includes educators across disciplines and grade levels (kindergarten through college).
-Council members collaborate with Education staff to promote meaningful student and teacher engagement with the Museum and to support arts integration across the curriculum.
+Council members collaborate with Museum staff to promote meaningful student and teacher engagement with the Museum and to support arts integration across the curriculum.
 The Council meets four times each year.
 Members serve two-year terms.

-The Education Department is not accepting applications to join the Teacher Advisory Council at this time.
-Please check back in May 2018 for application forms for the 2018–2020 term.
-Contact Hana Layson, Manager of School and Educator Programs, with questions.
+The Learning and Community Partnerships Department is not currently accepting applications to the Teacher Advisory Council.
+Please check back in May 2021 for information on how to apply for the 2021 – 2023 term.

 Educator Membership Discount